Toyota chief engineers have no power? Really?

 No formal power doesn’t mean no power, but yes, what I’m told is that Toyota’s chief engineers (CE) have no formal authority over designers in their project, which doesn’t mean they don’t have a great deal of influence.

 As Takao Sakai points out in his new book, The Secret Behind the Success Of Toyota, there is no greater waste than a product that does not sell.
 He rightly argues that the lean movement is by far too focused on manufacturing and misses that 90% of the value is designed across the road, in product development (I strongly recommend the book if you want to learn more about the chief engineer system).
 Product development produces design information, which then gets realized, more or less happily, in production.
 Good plants are essential to:

-- realize the design information correctly and then (value analysis)
+- Realize the design information correctly (value analysis)